 We also explored whether the gaps could be explained by undetected transiting planets below {\it Kepler}'s sensitivity threshold.
 We found this hypothesis to be plausible, in that hosting such a planet would not cause the systems to deviate dramatically from the radius uniformity in typical {\it Kepler} systems.
 This raises the possibility that the observed association between gaps and outer giants is coincidental.
 A larger sample of multitransiting planets with outer giants would help to assess its significance.
 If the association proves to be real, our analysis indicates that dynamical evolution is unlikely to be responsible for the gaps.
 Instead, the connection may point to processes that took place during planet formation.
-Perhaps, the influence of outer giants on the inward flow of material can imprint gaps between inner planets.
+Perhaps, the influence of outer giants on the inward flow of material promotes the formation of sub-Earths or imprint gaps between the inner planets.
 Alternatively, the dissipation of the protoplanetary disk may establish secular resonances between inner planets and outer giants, exciting mutual inclinations.

 In the coming years, ongoing RV surveys and precise time-series astrometry from {\it Gaia} will expand the sample of systems with outer giants and multiple inner planets.
-These data will help to clarify whether the gap-giant association holds, and may reveal new links between the architectures of inner and outer planetary systems.
+These data will help to clarify whether the gap-giant association holds (and, if so, why), and may reveal new links between the architectures of inner and outer planetary systems.